Dominic Fortune

 According to Marvel editor John Barber, in the intro to the new series (scripted by Brendan Cahill), “Where Dominic has been since then — and what relationship, if any, the man… has to him — remains to be revealed.”

-In other words, just accept that he’s been “de-aged.”
+In other words, just accept that he’s been “de-aged” to fit into a contemporary setting.

 It’s mostly an excuse for firing a lot of over-sized guns and high-flying hokum, such as Sable diving out of a fifty story window in pursuit of a laptop.
 And you have to wonder about Fortune: what kinda private eye wears a bright orange leather “uniform”?